-Recipe: Grilled Prawns Recipe »
+Recipe: Grilled Prawn Recipe »

 Grilled prawns or shrimp are one of the best things about summer (or early Autumn technically!).
 Try these restaurant quality chef's recipe for grilled prawns with a nduja butter sauce on top!
 This is a quick and easy dinner or lunch seafood recipe and they take about 6 minutes on the grill to cook.

-This grilled prawn recipe comes from Chef Steve Scott of The Del in Newcastle.
-These nduja butter prawns are one of the Plate Dates during Newcastle Food Month and for $30 you get three of these enormous prawns and a glass of wine.
+Grilled prawns are delicious but how about them drizzled with nduja butter?
+Honestly just this one ingredient this takes regular grilled prawns to another level.
+And this tastes like it came from a restaurant because it did!
+I got this recipe comes from Chef Steve Scott of The Del in Newcastle and these prawns are one of the Plate Dates during Newcastle Food Month and for $30 you get three of these enormous prawns and a glass of wine.
 And Steve was kind enough to share this simple but tasty recipe with me.

 It's the last week before Daylight savings comes to an end and that means there's just enough time to make these.
 And if you're in the Northern Hemisphere that means that there's plenty of time for you to try these delicious grilled prawns/shrimp drizzled with an nduja compound butter.